kwilinsi/tlmerge/README.md

 ---

+> [!NOTE]
-**Note:** tlmerge is currently in active development, and thus not all features are fully implemented.
-It works best via the CLI, and only the scanning and preprocessing stages are completely functional.
+> tlmerge is currently in active development, and thus not all features are
+> fully implemented.
+It works best via the CLI, and only the scanning and
+> preprocessing stages are completely functional.

 # Installation